0xchase/HACS408E-slides/week-04.md

 # Homework

-Second homework is due next week.
+Homework 2 is due next week.

+Quiz 1 is next week at the beginning of class.